Home » Vintage Guides » Collecting Vintage Christmas Tree Pins: History & Values

 How to Clean & Care for Vintage Christmas Tree Brooches

-Unembellished Pieces: Those pieces that don’t contain rhinestones or other glued-on embellishments can be soaked for a minute or two in water with some mild soap and then light rubbed with a soft toothbrush.
-Lightly pat them dry and let them sit on a towel to completely air dry.
+Unembellished Pieces: Those pieces that don’t contain rhinestones or other glued-on embellishments can be soaked for a minute or two in water with some mild soap and then lightly scrubbed with a soft toothbrush.
+Pat them dry and let them sit on a towel to completely air dry.

 Embellished Pieces: Those pieces that contain decorative jewels or “pearls” must be cleaned very carefully.
 For the first attempt, use a dry paint brush with medium stiff bristles to brush off the dust and dirt.
 This may take care of the problem and you’re done.